azmainofficial/Durnibar_71-WRO-2025/README.md

 - **Mohit Hasan** - Software Developer || [mohithasan.nub@gmail.com](mailto:azmiansheikh.nub@gmail.com)
 ---

+## 🌟 The Meaning Behind "Durnibar_71"

+> *"If the will to win is strong, then any goal can be achieved."*

+This is our **first participation in WRO**, and ever since we began working on this project, we have felt an **indomitable desire** to complete it.
+That is why we chose the name **"Durnibar"** *(Indomitable / Unstoppable)* — it reflects our relentless effort to give our absolute best, pushing beyond our current limits despite the challenges we faced.

+Every step of this journey has been difficult.
+We did not have adequate support, so we had to start from scratch and gather every resource on our own.
+This struggle itself embodies the true spirit of **Durnibar**, a determination to never give up.

+Now, why the **'71**?
+It represents the spirit of the **Bangladesh Liberation War of 1971**.
+Our independence was achieved not with abundant resources, but with an **unbreakable willpower and focus**.
+At that time, we were a nation decades behind the rest of the world, yet we shaped our own destiny.

+By carrying the name **Durnibar_71**, we honor that history and commemorate the indomitable willpower of our nation.
+Just as the people of ’71 stood unstoppable in their pursuit of freedom, we carry the same spirit forward in our journey — in robotics, innovation, and beyond.

+✨ Thank you, everyone, for standing with us in this mission.
+Together, we move forward with the spirit of **Durnibar_71** — unstoppable, unbreakable, indomitable.

 ## 📂 Repo Structure
 - `docs/` → Reports, research, presentations
 - `hardware/` → CAD designs, wiring diagrams